zafazu/DarkVisionOA/README.md

 * **It's not polished:**   Expect bugs, half finished features, and code that looks like my grandma.
 * **It's a hobby project:**   I work on it when I feel like it.
-* **Plugins:**   All plugins are Vencord based and get injected through DVOA's preload, before Vencord even loads.
-That gives them direct access to Webpack internals and IPC, which is more than what standard Vencord plugins can do.
+* **Plugins:**   All Core plugins are Vencord based but formated into the correct structure.

 If you just want something stable and reliable, stick with official OpenAsar.